 Wood v Waddington [2014]

-Wood v Waddington [2014] EWHC 1358 examined the scope and application of the implied grant of easements under Section 62 of the Law of Property Act 1925 (LPA 1925), departing from the precedents set in earlier cases such as Long v Gowlett and Kent v Kavanaugh.
+Wood and another v Waddington [2014] EWHC 1358 (Ch) provided significant clarification on the application of the implied grant of easements under Section 62 of the Law of Property Act 1925 (LPA 1925), departing from the precedents set in Long v Gowlett and Kent v Kavanaugh.
+However, this decision was overturned by the Court of Appeal in Wood v Waddington [2015].

 Back to blog